CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface Geometry of CCS to Mitigate Global Warming: Methods

 \subsection{Static mechanics model}

-We are motivated to start from CNN models by literature \cite{nie2020stress}, and further test ResNet and UNet from a similar deep learning problem to handle heterogeneity in input images \cite{charng2020deep}.
-The CNN and ResNet network reduces the dimension of images layer by layer.
-It loses information while collecting important features from input.
-Meanwhile, the deep neural network constructed by the ResNet can be utilized to decode the physical Eq. \ref{equ:stress}, which is a complicated procedure.
-Additionally, the heterogeneous distribution of material impacts the final result considerably.
-Inspired by the segmentation in computer vision \cite{ronneberger2015u}, we use UNet to capture the heterogeneous distribution of the pixel/material.
+We are motivated to start from CNN models by the literature \cite{nie2020stress}, and we further test ResNet and UNet from a similar deep learning problem to handle the heterogeneity in the input images \cite{charng2020deep}.
+The CNN and ResNet networks reduce the dimension of the images layer by layer; they lose information while collecting important features from the input.
+Meanwhile, the deep neural network constructed with ResNet can be utilized to decode the physics of Eq. \ref{equ:stress}, which is a complicated procedure.
+Additionally, the heterogeneous distribution of the material affects the final result considerably.
+Inspired by segmentation in computer vision \cite{ronneberger2015u}, we use UNet to capture the heterogeneous distribution of the pixels/materials.